rosbacke/delegate/README.md

 This will not offer extra functionality over using the 'make' functions so there is currently no effort in supporting this.

-## Do not take address of things in std.
+## Do not take address of things in std

 In C and traditional C++, function pointers and taking function addresses are normal operation.
 Do note it can affect maintainability of your code.